WCoetser/BigFasterInteger/README.md

 # BigFasterInteger
 A C# wrapper for the GMP library.
 The aim of this wrapper is to give C# programmers access to faster integer operations.
 This library is compiled for 64-bit Intel processors running on Windows.
+[Update: Does not work on Intel i7 6700]

 # Motivation
 I created this wrapper because I want to play around with images represented as large integers.